A Detailed Overview of Employee Ownership Plan Alternatives

 - Determine whether other owners are amenable.
 This may seem like an obvious issue, but sometimes people take several of the steps listed below before finding out if the existing owners are willing to sell.
 Employees should not start organizing a buyout unless they have some reason to think the parent firm is willing to sell (it may not be, for instance, if its goal is to reduce total output of a product it makes at other locations).
 Or there may be other owners of a private firm who will never agree to an ESOP, even if it seems appealing to the principal owners.
 They could cause a good deal of trouble down the road.

 - Conduct a feasibility study.
 This may be a full-blown analysis by an outside consultant, replete with market surveys, management interviews, and detailed financial projections, or it may simply be a careful business plan performed in-house.
-Generally, full scale feasibility studies are only needed where there is some doubt about the ESOP's ability to repay the loan.
 Any analysis, however, must look at several items.
 First, it must assess just how much extra cash flow the company has available to devote to the ESOP, and whether this is adequate for the purposes for which the ESOP is intended.
 Second, it must determine if the company has adequate payroll for ESOP participants to make the ESOP contributions deductible.
 Remember to include the effect of other benefit plans that will be maintained in these calculations.
 Third, estimates must be made of what the repurchase liability will be and how the company will handle it.

 - Conduct a valuation.
 The feasibility study will rely on rough estimates of the value of the stock for the purpose of calculating the adequacy of cash and payroll.
 In public companies, of course, these estimates will be fairly accurate because they can be based on past price performance.
 In private companies, they will be more speculative.
-The next step for private firms (and some public companies as well) is a valuation.
+The next step for private firms is a valuation.
 A company may want to have a preliminary valuation done first to see if the range of values produced is acceptable.
-A full valuation would follow if it is.
-Doing a valuation before implementing a plan is a critical step.
-If the value is too low, sellers may not be willing to sell.
-Or, the price of the shares may be too high for the company to afford.
-The valuation consultant will look at a variety of factors, including cash flow, profits, market conditions, assets, comparable company values, goodwill, and overall economic factors.
-A discount on value may be taken if the ESOP is buying less than 50% of the shares.
+A full valuation would follow if the company wants to proceed, but this appraisal should be done by a different appraisal firm hired by the ESOP trustee.
+The valuation consultant will look at a variety of factors, including cash flow, profits, market conditions, assets, comparable company values, goodwill, control, and overall economic factors.

 - Obtain funding for the plan.
 There are several potential sources of funding.
 Obviously, the ESOP can borrow money.
 Banks are generally receptive to ESOP loans, but, as with any loan, it makes sense to shop around.
 Sellers or other private parties can also make loans, but do not qualify for the interest income exclusion.
-Larger ESOP transactions can also tap the bond market or borrow from insurance companies.
+Larger ESOP transactions can also seek mezzanine financing from specialized equity investment firms.
 Another source of funding is ongoing company contributions, outside of loan repayments.
 While ESOPs must, by law, invest primarily in employer securities, most ESOP experts believe they can temporarily invest primarily in other assets while building up a fund to buy out an owner.
-A third source is existing benefit plans.
-Pension plans are not a practical source of funding, but profit sharing plans are sometimes used.
-Profit sharing assets are simply transferred in part, or entirely, into an ESOP.
-Many ESOP companies do this, but it must be done cautiously.
-If employees are given no choice in the switch, trustees of the plan must be able to demonstrate that the investment in company stock was prudent; if they are given a choice, there could be a securities law issue.
-Finally, employees can contribute to the plan, most commonly by wage or benefit concessions.
-Most ESOPs do not require these, but they are necessary in some cases.
-Clearly, this is an issue that must be handled very carefully.
+Finally, employees can contribute to the plan, usually by choosing to move some 401(k) assets into the ESOP.
+This is not commonly done, however, and raises security law requirements.

 - Establish a process to operate the plan.
 A trustee must be chosen to oversee the plan.
-In most private companies, this will be someone from inside the firm, but some private and most public companies hire an outside trustee.
-An ESOP committee will direct the trustee.
-In most companies, this is made up of management people, but many ESOP firms allow at least some nonmanagement representation.
+An designated ESOP committee (often the board itself, but otherwise a group appointed by the board) can direct the trustee or the trustee can be independent.
 Finally, and most important, a process must be established to communicate how the plan works to employees and to get them more involved as owners.

 ESOPs are "qualified" plans, meaning they must meet federal rules to assure that participation in them does not excessively favor more highly compensated people.
 Not every company wants to abide by these rules, nor does every company want the additional tax benefits they can offer.
 Moreover, some companies believe ownership means more if employees have to put something up to get it.
 Some growing companies find that contributing or purchasing existing stock is too much of a strain on either their capital structure or their finances, or both.
 They would prefer to give employees a right to future ownership.
 Many growing private companies do not pay taxes, so the tax benefits of an ESOP may not be attractive, making the greater flexibility of options more appealing.
 Finally, options have very favorable accounting treatment, something of particular significance to public companies.